healthy Indian festival foodhealthy Indian festival food

 dahi vada

-11. Jalebi (Spring): This bright orange sweet treat made with deep-fried batter is a favorite during Diwali and other festivals.
-While jalebi is high in sugar and fat, it can be enjoyed in moderation as part of a balanced diet.
-Opting for homemade jalebi made with natural ingredients like saffron and cardamom can make it a slightly healthier choice.
+11. Jalebi (Spring): This bright orange sweet treat made with deep-fried batter of gram flour and sugar is a favorite during Diwali and other festivals in India.
+While jalebi is high in sugar and fat, it can be enjoyed in low quantity to balance your diet.
+Eating homemade jalebi made with quality ingredients added with saffron and cardamom can make it a slightly healthier choice.

 Jalebi